eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 responsible for the service discovery, i.e. enabling subscribers to find topics offered by publishers.
 It also keeps track of all applications which have initialized a runtime and are hence able to use publishers or subscribers.

-When an application terminates, RouDi cleans up all resources needed for the communication with RouDi.
-If an application crashes, it also takes care about the clean-up.
+When an application crashes, RouDi cleans up all resources.
 Due to our mostly lock-free inter-process mechanisms (only one last lock; we are working to remove it), iceoryx-based communication is much more reliable compared to traditional mechanism using locking.